Static Analysis

 It's a good idea to stay organized.

-• Linux: The command displays whether a file is a PE, ELF, Mach-O (Windows, Linux, and macOS binaries respectively), or something else.
+• Linux: The file command displays whether a file is a PE, ELF, Mach-O (Windows, Linux, and macOS binaries respectively), or something else.

 • Many other options exist!